pivotal/docs-tap/convention-service/troubleshooting.md

 # Troubleshooting

-## Collecting logs from the controller:
+## Collecting logs from the controller

-1. Identify the deployed `Pod` within the convention controller in the `conventions-system` namespace using
+1. Identify the deployed `Pod` within the convention controller in the `conventions-system` namespace using:

     ```bash
     $ kubectl get pods -n conventions-system